Zoolander: Filming

 The opening scenes were filmed at the real life 2000 VH1/Vogue Fashion Awards during commercial breaks.

-"Derelicte" is the name given to the fashion line designed by Mugatu and is a parody of a real fashion line created by John Galliano in 2000.
-It is described by Mugatu in the film as "a fashion, a way of life inspired by the very homeless, the vagrants, the crack whores that make this wonderful city so unique."
-The fashion line in the film consists of clothing made from everyday objects that could be found on the streets of New York.
-Galliano used clothing worn by the destitute as an inspiration for a real-life fashion line in 2000.
+"Derelicte" is the name given to the fashion line designed by Mugatu and is a parody of a real fashion line created by John Galliano in 2000, which used clothing worn by the destitute as its inspiration.
+The fictional fashion line in the film consists of clothing made from everyday objects that could be found on the streets of New York.
+It is described by Mugatu as "a fashion, a way of life inspired by the very homeless, the vagrants, the crack whores that make this wonderful city so unique."

-During the scene in which David Duchovny, as J.P.
-Prewett, explains the conspiracy to Derek, he finishes answering Derek's original question "Why male models?" only for Stiller, in character, to ask again, "But why male models?"
-Stiller improvised this line because he had forgotten what he was actually supposed to say, but Duchovny allowed it, replying in character, "You serious?
-I just...
-I just told you that a moment ago."

 The original ending to the film would have entailed Derek getting fatally struck by a train and ascending to heaven, but the idea was scrapped as the producers feared they could not fit it into the film's original budget.

 Censorship

 Zoolander was never shown in Malaysia, as the film depicts an attempted assassination of the Malaysian prime minister.
 Malaysia's censorship board deemed it "definitely unsuitable".
 The film was also banned in neighboring Singapore due to "controversial elements" according to the country's Board of Film Censors.
 It was subsequently made available in Singapore in 2006, with an NC-16 rating.
 In the United States, the film was originally rated R for its sexual content, profanity and drug references, but was later re-rated PG-13 on appeal.

 In the Asian release, all references to the country of Malaysia were changed to Micronesia, the subregion which Hansel mistook for Malaysia at one point in the western version.

 In the United States, since the film was released on September 28, 2001 (about two weeks after the September 11 attacks on the World Trade Center), Stiller made the executive decision to digitally remove the twin towers from any background shots that originally contained them.
 Stiller defended his decision to erase images of New York's World Trade Center Towers from the film, saying he did what he thought was appropriate at the time.
 The Twin Towers were later restored for the 2016 Blu-ray release.